mosparo/python-api-client/README.md

 #### Get the statistic data by date

-To get the statistic data, grouped by date, call `get_statistic_by_date`.
-The method accepts a time range in second for which the data should be returned (last x seconds).
+To get the statistic data grouped by date, call `get_statistic_by_date`.
+The method accepts a time range in seconds for which the data should be returned (last x seconds).
 The method will return a `StatisticResult` object.

 ```python
 result = api_client.get_statistic_by_date(range)